0xNullLight/Project-3/README.md

 # Bootcamp Quiz

 A quiz for bootcamp students to help practice understanding terminology and questions you will be asked in the job interview.
+This is a simple beginner application that anyone with almost no coding experiance should be able to pull together.

 ## Features
 - Help JR devolpers study for that job interview